 Introduction

 JavaScript offers two main ways to define functions: traditional (normal) functions and arrow functions.
-While both serve the purpose of defining reusable blocks of code, there are fundamental differences in their behavior, especially regarding scope, syntax, and the this
+While both serve the purpose of defining reusable blocks of code, there are fundamental differences in their behavior, especially regarding scope, syntax, and the this keyword.

 Let’s explore the differences, the use cases for each, and tackle some common interview questions around this topic.